rule

 Text 12

-On these four mountains standing like flagstaffs one finds, spread over as much as a thousand yojanas, four kinds of the very best of trees: the Mango, the Rose Apple, the Kadamba and the Banyan, who with their branches cover hundreds of yojanas.
+On these four mountains standing like flagstaffs one finds, spread over as much as a thousand yojanas, four kinds of the very best of trees: the mango, the rose apple, the kadamba and the banyan, who with their branches cover hundreds of yojanas.
 (Vedabase)

 Text 13-14

+There are four lakes of the purest water, milk, honey and sugarcane juice, drinking from which the demigods [the Apsaras, Gandharvas, Cāranas, Kinnaras etc.] have a natural command of the powers of yoga, oh best of the Bharata dynasty.
+There are also four gardens called Nandana, Caitraratha, Vaibhrājaka and Sarvatobhadra.

 There are four lakes of the purest water, milk, honey and sugarcane juice as also the four gardens Nandana, Caitraratha, Vaibhrājaka and Sarvatobhadra - the godlike attending there in enjoying these all, have a natural command of yoga, o best of the Bharata dynasty.

-There are four lakes of the purest water, milk, honey and sugarcane juice as also the four gardens Nandāna, Caitraratha, Vaibhrājaka and Sarvatobhadra - the godlike attending there in enjoying these all, have a natural command of yoga, o best of the Bharata dynasty.
 (Vedabase)

 Text 15

 In them do the enchanted and enchanting wives of the best of them, of the husbands indeed who are glorified in songs of praise by the lesser gods, enjoy themselves in their pastimes.
+(Vedabase)

 Text 16